 So the easiest way to do it (not really but still easier than trying to make have 1 campaign that brings you $3000 a day lol), is by creating and testing more offers and more campaigns and see what works and what doesn’t.
 And just work and optimize all of them, until you reach your goals.

-Yes, this is easier said than done, but like I said previously, affiliate marketing can be hard, especially if you want to make big bucks daily.
+Yes, this is easier said than done, but as I said previously, affiliate marketing can be hard, especially if you want to make big bucks daily.

 In reality, it’s just a numbers game really, the more money you have to invest, the more campaigns you can set up, and the more chance you have to get positive and good results.